Pinakapaanip/AI-GENIUS-LAB-PROJECTS/README.md

 # AI-GENIUS-LAB-PROJECTS
-A collection of AI projects focused on solving real-world problems using ML,modles,NLP, and computer vision.
-Built to showcase practical, job-ready skills with end-to-end solutions—from data preprocessing to deployment.
+A collection of AI projects